 Winter can be a very challenging time for residents of Alberta, and I can recall at least once that a news article mentioned that it was “colder than Mars” outside.
 It is also the most challenging time for your roof system.
 Snow can build up on the roof and, under the right conditions, can freeze and thaw over the course of a day cycle.
-So, when a stain suddenly appears along the ceiling or wall, it is very easy to blame what is happening outside as the cause of leakage.
+So, when a stain suddenly appears along with the ceiling or wall, it is very easy to blame what is happening outside as the cause of leakage.
 Attic rain, however, is caused by conditions inside the home.
 Most commonly, roofing systems that suffer attic rain have no problem at all with the exterior.

 What Is Attic Rain?

 At its simplest, attic rain is a ventilation issue.
 Warm, moist air will rise up entering the attic space and form frost on the surface of the decking before it can ventilate outside the home.
 Vents can become blocked with snow or frost, which complicates the process.
 The source for this moisture is most commonly steam from cooking in the kitchen or from the bathroom shower.
 The frost will melt very rapidly if the weather significantly warms up, and if the moisture cannot ventilate fast enough this becomes what we call attic rain.
 In southern Alberta, Chinook winds can become a major instigator of attic rain as temperatures can rise very quickly in a short period of time.

 Damage Caused by Attic Rain:

 - Staining — Unattractive water damage can leave a mark that is often hard to repair or replace.

 - Sagging Deck — The roof deck can be saturated with moisture, causing it to weaken.
 Under the weight of snow, this can lead to noticeable sagging.
 In severe cases, the decking can rot away entirely which poses a major threat to the overall ability of a roof to shed weather.